LIBRARY TECHNICIAN - ADULT SERVICES

 Necessary Knowledge, Skills, and Abilities:

-- Ability to deal courteously and tactfully with a diverse range of public and town committees; ability to establish and maintain effective working relationships with employees and administrators.
+- Ability to deal courteously and tactfully with a diverse public; ability to establish and maintain effective working relationships with employees and administrators.

 - Ability to touch-type.
-Competency with a PC and a variety of basic functions, business and library products and applications including, but not limited to: file and network utilities, printing, word processing, database use, spreadsheets, electronic communications, search and retrieval applications, Internet.
+Competency with a PC and a variety of basic functions, business and library products and applications including, but not limited to: file and network utilities, printing, word processing, database use, spreadsheets, electronic communications, Internet.

 TOOLS AND EQUIPMENT USED